No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 But on the other hand, even though it's disgusting, it's actually very true.

-If Kamala Harris were president and she were feeding the war in Ukraine and she were feeding arms and money to the Israelis to continue to destroy Gaza, both of which she undoubtedly would be doing, both of which he promised to do, both of which Biden did.
+If Kamala Harris were president and she were feeding the war in Ukraine and she were feeding arms and money to the Israelis to continue to destroy Gaza, both of which she undoubtedly would be doing, both of which she promised to do, both of which Biden did.

 I absolutely believe that very, very, very, very few of these people, not none, but very few would actually be out protesting.

-Because they don't have any fixed beliefs.
+They probably would be at brunch because they don't have any fixed beliefs.

 They don't have any real passionate ideas about what government should do.